List of One Piece characters: Smoker

 In the Japanese anime series, he is voiced originally by Ginzō Matsuo, later by Mahito Ōba.
-In the 4Kids English adaptation, referred to as Chaser the "Smoke Hunter", he is voiced by Rusell Velazquez.
+In the 4Kids English adaptation, referred to as "Chaser the Smoke Hunter", he is voiced by Rusell Velazquez.
 In the Funimation English adaptation, where he is called Smoker the "White Hunter", his voice is supplied by Greg Dulcie.
+In the live-action series, Smoker is portrayed by Callum Kerr.